abinit/abinit/doc/tutorial/eph4zpr.md

 as the index of the valence band is given by 8 / 2 = 4.
 Obviously, this input file can only provide the ZPR of the direct gap as Si has an indirect fundamental gap.
-This the most flexible approach but it requires the specification of three variables and, obviously, one should know where the CBM/VBM are located.
+This the most flexible approach but it requires the specification of three variables and, obviously, one should know the positions of the CBM/VBM.
 Alternatively, one can use [[gw_qprange]] or [[sigma_erange]].
 <!--
 Note that [[gw_qprange]] is mainly used to compute all the corrections for the occupied states plus